 The Executive Master’s in Leadership (EML) curriculum helps executives advance their leadership skills and gain a deeper understanding of management strategy.

-The Executive Master's in Leadership teaches students the art and science of effective decision-making that is necessary to address the critical issues facing business and society.
-The 32-credit curriculum explores leadership as a set of interrelated competencies — the self and relationships, organization, and global and local communities — teaching students to think like scientists, to interpret evidence, discern meaningful results, and make wise program and policy choices.
+The Executive Master's in Leadership (EML) teaches students the art and science of effective leadership behaviors necessary to address the critical issues facing business and society.
+The 32-credit curriculum explores leadership as a set of interrelated competencies — understanding and making changes to optimize the self and relationships, your organization, and global and local communities.

 DRAFT ACADEMIC CALENDAR